 Bishopton Conservation Area

-Bishopton is a mid-sized conservation area in England, covering approximately 23.7 hectares of protected landscape.
-It is designated in 1972 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
-The area includes 7 listed buildings recognised for their heritage value.
+Bishopton is a small conservation area in England, covering approximately 4.9 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+The area includes 10 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.